-- Do not put the crescent wrench on the charge orifice or cover.
-The valve may be broken. - The valve may be broke - 2.
+- 1. Do not put the crescent wrench on the charge orifice or cover. - The valve may be broken. - 2.
 If applying excessive torque, the nut may break according to some installation conditions. - Pressure of R410A is higher than that of R22 (Approx. 1.6 times).

 Therefore, using a torque wrench, tighten the flare pipe connecting sections that connect the indoor/ outdoor units at the specified tightening torque.
 Incomplete connections may cause not only a gas leak, but also trouble with the refrigeration cycle.